aidos-lab/aidos-lab.github.io/content/wiki/website-maintenance/updating-projects.md

 ---
-title: Updating projects on the homepage figure
+title: Updating featured projects on the homepage
 ---
 As the lab engages in new projects, the website should be updated to reflect these exciting new endeavors.